Georgia Ports Authority

-The Georgia Ports Authority, which was founded in 1945 and chaired by US.
-Colonel, Inventor and Engineer Dr. Blake Van Leer, operates port facilities in the U.S. state of Georgia.
+The Georgia Ports Authority (GPA) is the port authority for the State of Georgia.
+It was founded by an act of the Georgia General Assembly in 1945 and chaired by Blake R. Van Leer.
+The GPA operates all seven of Georgia's rail and sea port facilities.

-Georgia's primary deepwater ports are located in Savannah and Brunswick, supplemented by two inland container trans-load facilities, with a third to open in 2021.
+Georgia's primary deepwater ports are located in Savannah and Brunswick, supplemented by three inland container trans-load facilities.

 Facilities

+Port of Savannah

 The Port of Savannah comprises two major facilities: